 Learn how to connect your breath with your body and become more mindful

-Our Gentle Yoga sessions:
+Our Somatic Yoga sessions:

 -

-Employ Mindfulness-Based Cognitive Therapy (MBCT) and approaches
+Employ Trauma-Sensitive Lens and Mindfulness-Based Cognitive Therapy (MBCT)

 -